 Shopify Shipping has it's own section in your main admin panel.
 Here, you can manage all your customer orders that need to be shipped in a centralized and organized way.

-You'll also be able to see different courier options based on the destination, and can print labels directly from the shipping admin.
+You'll also be able to see different carrier calculated options based on the destination, and can print labels directly from the shipping admin.

-While these options help get your shipping up and running quickly, it's worth noting that there are limitations (especially if you're shipping internationally).
+While these options help get your shipping and fulfillment up and running quickly, it's worth noting that there are limitations (especially if you're shipping internationally).